anagainaru/ADIOS2-addons/GPUAware/warpx/openPMD.md

 export ADIOS2_DIR=/path/to/ADIOS2/install
 export LD_LIBRARY_PATH=${ADIOS2_DIR}/lib64/:${LD_LIBRARY_PATH}
 cmake ..
+make -j4
 ```

 **Testcases**
-Compare the performance of openPMD for the inital ADIOS with GPU aware ADIOS using CPU buffers (using `8a_benchmark_write_parallel`).
+Compare the performance of openPMD for the inital ADIOS with GPU aware ADIOS using CPU buffers (using `./bin/8a_benchmark_write_parallel`).
-Run the modified code (using the changes above) `13_benchmark_write_cuda` to test GPU aware ADIOS using GPU buffers.
+Run the modified code (using the changes above) `./bin/13_benchmark_write_cuda` to test GPU aware ADIOS using GPU buffers.

 1. Test performance with different steps by changing the `steps` value in the input file.